ByeonghoonJeon/Dutch-Pay-Calculator/README.md

 # Dutch-Pay-Calculator
 Dutch pay calculator including tips.
+This calculator divides total bill amount by number of people.

 # How to use?
 1. Input total amount of the bill. (except tip)